zhehaowang/zhehao.me/quotes.md

 "Thinking and interpersonal skills have been, are, and will be keys to survival."
 -- Bloomberg by Bloomberg

-"Life’s a compromise.
+"Life's a compromise.
 Will the satisfaction derived outweigh the sacrifices required?
 Of course.
 I never look back."
 -- Bloomberg by Bloomberg

-"Do things now while you have the time, so you don’t have to later when you are rushed."
+"Do things now while you have the time, so you don't have to later when you are rushed."
 -- Bloomberg by Bloomberg

 "Think.
 Prepare.
-Plan in advance when there’s no time pressure.
+Plan in advance when there's no time pressure.
 Then, in real life, do what you said.
 Three things usually separate the winners from the losers over the long term, time invested, interpersonal skills, and plain old fashioned luck"
 -- Bloomberg by Bloomberg

 "The rewards almost always go to those who outwork the others.
-You’ve got to come in early, stay late, lunch at your desk, take projects home and weekends.
-If you put in the time, you aren’t guaranteed success.
-But if you don’t, I’m reasonably sure of the results."
+You've got to come in early, stay late, lunch at your desk, take projects home and weekends.
+If you put in the time, you aren't guaranteed success.
+But if you don't, I'm reasonably sure of the results."
 -- Bloomberg by Bloomberg

 "Work hard.
 Share.
 Be lucky.
 Then couple that with absolute honesty."